du2x/du2x.github.io/_posts/2016-04-06-jwt-brief-overview.markdown

    On the other hand, sharing session_id is not that simple.
 Session data is usually stored in databases not exposed directly on the internet.
 When the session data is stored in memory, that session_id would be shareable but not before a criptographic sign.

 There other advantages also, like CORS issues and security issues, but I will leave those to another post.

+# JWT vs other token standards

+Now let's compare JWT against other token standards: **Simple Web Tokens (SWT)** and **Security Assertion Markup Language (SAML)**

+As JSON is less verbose than XML, when it is encoded its size is also smaller, making JWT more compact than SAML.
+This makes JWT a good choice to be passed in HTML and HTTP environments.
+In fact, a JWT could be passed as an URL parameter.

+Security-wise, SWT can only be symmetricly signed by a shared secret using the HMAC algorithm.
+However, JWT and SAML tokens can use a public/private key pair in the form of a X.509 certificate for signing.
+Signing XML with XML Digital Signature without introducing obscure security holes is very difficult when compared to the simplicity of signing JSON.

+JSON parsers are common in most programming languages because they map directly to objects.
+Conversely, XML doesn't have a natural document-to-object mapping.
+This makes it easier to work with JWT than SAML assertions.

 # Conclusion